JackCurragh/TranslonScorer/README.md

 .bedGraph files containing bedGraph formatted data.
 .bw BigWig files.
 .csv files with scored ORFs.
+.html report containing translon information.

 ## Error Handling
 The tool requires specific combinations of input files to function correctly.
 If the necessary files are not provided, it will raise an exception with guidance on the required files.

+If you only wish to process a BAM file, an error will still pop up for the ORF handling.
+In this case the error can be ignored.

+Please make sure to chromosome notation is the same for the annotation and the bigwig file.
 ## Contributing
 Contributions are welcome.
 Please fork the repository and submit a pull request.